jurteam/jur-node/README.md

 </p>
 <h1 align="center">Jur Node</h1>

-Jur is the robust foundation that fuels Startup Societies, Countries, and Network States across the entire globe.
-We are breaking the mould of tired, outdated governance systems and ushering in the new: fair, just, collaborative, and beneficial to all.
+Empowering Startup Societies, Countries, and Network States worldwide for progressive governance.

-Jur’s distinctive and powerful Layer-1 blockchain is built with Substrate, and will join the Polkadot Relay Chain as a parachain through Cumulus.
+Discover the strength of Jur's unique Layer-1 blockchain, meticulously crafted with Substrate technology ensuring a robust ecosystem for the future of decentralized governance.
+Join us in shaping a world where governance is dynamic, inclusive, and built to serve the needs of all.

 # 🏆 Requirements